 Who’s got the time to keep up with all the latest tech inventions, Silicon Valley startups and online privacy scandals?
 It’s much easier to spare a few minutes (or thirty) of your morning commute to listen to a podcast.
 We reviewed the top technology podcasts for everyone – from gadget lovers to industry experts.

-A roundtable discussion of two hosts, two guests and four current technology issues.
+Clockwise is a roundtable discussion of two hosts, two guests and four current technology issues.
 The podcast covers topics from electric scooters to voice assistants and Mark Zuckerberg’s latest privacy statements.
 No episode is longer than 30 minutes.

 IT visionaries discuss the future of IT with industry leaders – everyone from Fortune 100 CEOs, CTOs, and CIOs to startup founders.
 This podcast provides its listeners with exclusive interviews, insights and lessons learned from the frontlines of the IT industry.

-This Week is a great podcast for a broad take on what’s happening in the tech world.
+This Week In Tech is a great podcast for a broad take on what’s happening in the tech world.
 Each week, the host, Leo Laporte, and his guests have a panel discussion where they talk about the latest tech developments.
 Beware that each podcast is around 2 hour long, so it might not be the best choice for spontaneous listeners.

 A16z is hosted by a Silicon Valley firm that supports technology entrepreneurs.
 The company is led primarily by former founders, CEOs, or CTOs of successful technology companies, so they know what they are talking about!
 The hosts discuss the latest trends, emerging tech, new brands, and modern tech culture.